NashTech-Labs/SpringBoot-MarkLogic-Demo-uisng-Docker/README.md

-# Spring Boot application using Marklogic
+# Spring Boot application using MarkLogic Server
-This template is SpringBoot application using Marklogic Server.
+This template is SpringBoot application using MarkLogic Server.
 I am using :
 - SpringBoot
 - Docker
 - Docker-compose
-- Marklogic client api
+- MarkLogic client api
 - IntelliJ IDEA